KennaLab/SpliPath/SpliPath_Tutorial_Appendix.md

 done
 ```

-### 3. Predict splice altering effect of DNA variants using SpliceAI and dbscSNV.
+### 3. Predict splice altering effect of DNA variants using SpliceAI and Pangolin.

+#### SpliceAI

-There are pre-computed SpliceAI scores (https://github.com/Illumina/SpliceAI), and pre-computed dbscSNV scores (http://www.liulab.science/dbscsnv.html) in VCF format.
+There are pre-computed SpliceAI scores (https://github.com/Illumina/SpliceAI) in VCF format.
 Or, users can run SpliceAI with customized parameters.
-The VCF files contain splice-altering predictions or any other annotations should be first transformed to a table (e.g. by function [```rvat::vcfInfo2Table```](https://kennalab.github.io/rvat/reference/vcfInfo2Table.html)), where the rows are the variants and columns are CHROM, POS, ID, REF, ALT, and any other annotations (For SpliceAI, the columns are "spliceaiDS_AG", "spliceaiDS_AL", "spliceaiDS_DG", "spliceaiDS_DL", "spliceaiDP_AG", "spliceaiDP_AL", "spliceaiDP_DG", "spliceaiDP_DL", and etc. For dbscSNV, the columns are "ada_score", "rf_score", and etc.).
+The VCF files contain splice-altering predictions or any other annotations should be first converted to a table (e.g. by function [```rvat::vcfInfo2Table```](https://kennalab.github.io/rvat/reference/vcfInfo2Table.html)), where the rows are the variants and columns are CHROM, POS, ID, REF, ALT, and any other annotations (For SpliceAI, the columns are "spliceaiDS_AG", "spliceaiDS_AL", "spliceaiDS_DG", "spliceaiDS_DL", "spliceaiDP_AG", "spliceaiDP_AL", "spliceaiDP_DG", "spliceaiDP_DL", and etc.).
 For example,
 ```{r}
 ### R session